superkabuki/SRTKabuki/README.md

 </sampl>

 ### NEWS
-* 10/30/2025 :  __downloading files over a network is now working__,cleaning up code for a new commit.
+* 10/30/2025 :  __Today I got basic downloading files over a network using SRT working__,cleaning up code for a new commit.
 * 10/29/2025 :  I've been stuck on setting SRTO_TRANSTYPE and SRT_SOCKOPT correctly ,but I figured it out today.Super jazzed

 ### My goal here is to be able to use the SRT protocol in python